A better soul

 With come-hither eyes,

-Tells me to go back to Nigeria,
+She leans in to tell me to go back to Africa,

 Or whatever jungle I claim,

-I am a disgusting old man,
+That I am a disgusting old man,

-I will die in my sleep etc.
+That I will die in my naked sleep etc.

 She is yanked away spitting,

-without her red shoes,
+Without her red shoes,

 The crowd goes wild,